 - Visibility into mobile app or web behaviors

 - Attribution intel

 - Marketing campaign engagement

 Once your data model and tracking plan are complete its time to transition into a more robust data dictionary that holds the definitions for the characters in the stories you want to tell.
-At this stage your team is either implementing with existing systems or you are beginning the process to identify 3rd party solutions for the tools mentioned above.
+At this stage your team is either implementing with existing systems or you are beginning the process to identify third-party solutions for the tools mentioned above.
 All of which, we can help with!

 Once assembled, with data flowing through your stack you should have well documented sources and destinations that create a visibility loop.
-More complex setups may include both a data warehouse (where you can do structured analysis on your customers and create cohorts and triggers to kick off engagement across any of your channels) and a data lake where you can to unstructured analysis on your customer data that can also send additional attributes downstream to your warehouse.
+More complex setups may include both a data warehouse (where you can do structured analysis on your customers and create cohorts and triggers to kick off engagement workflows across any of your channels) and a data lake where you can perform unstructured analysis on your customer data that can also send additional attributes downstream to your warehouse.